Why retire in Portugal?

 Buying property in Portugal is an appealing option for many.
 The country’s diverse and stable real estate market has attracted foreign investors recently.
 This interest has increased property prices, but Portugal’s real estate is still more affordable than in many other EU countries.

-You’ll need to acquire a tax identification number (NIF Portugal) to purchase property in Portugal.
+You’ll need to acquire a tax identification number in Portugal to purchase property.
 This is necessary for all financial transactions, including buying a home.
 It’s also a good idea to open a Portuguese bank account, as having a local bank account can help you avoid extra fees.

 Ensure you know the associated taxes when buying property, such as IMT tax, IMI, and Stamp Duty Tax.
-Understanding these costs is important for managing your budget, especially for Portuguese residents planning their retirement years.
-You can read our article on Property Tax in Portugal for more details.
+Understanding these costs is important for managing your budget, especially for Portuguese residents planning their retirement years and having to deal with Portugal property transfer tax.

 What is the best place to retire in Portugal?